lgy0404/LearnAct/README.md

 [📄 Paper](https://arxiv.org/abs/2504.13805) | [🤗 Dataset](https://huggingface.co/datasets/lgy0404/LearnGUI) | [🌐 Project Page](https://lgy0404.github.io/LearnAct/)

+## 🚀 News
+- 🥳 [2025/04/29] Released the inference and evaluation code for LearnAct on LearnGUI-Offline!
+- 🤩 [2025/04/21] Released the [LearnGUI Benchmark](https://huggingface.co/datasets/lgy0404/LearnGUI)!
+We invite researchers and developers to explore our comprehensive dataset for demonstration-based learning in mobile GUI agents.
+Your feedback is valuable to us!
+- 🎉 [2025/04/18] Published the paper [LearnAct: Few-Shot Mobile GUI Agent with a Unified Demonstration Benchmark](https://arxiv.org/abs/2504.13805)!
+Follow our work as we explore new frontiers in few-shot learning for mobile GUI agents.
+Star our repo to stay updated!

 ## Overview

 Mobile GUI agents show promise in automating tasks but face generalization challenges in diverse real-world scenarios.
 Traditional approaches using pre-training or fine-tuning with massive datasets struggle with the diversity of mobile applications and user-specific tasks.
 We propose enhancing mobile GUI agent capabilities through human demonstrations, focusing on improving performance in unseen scenarios rather than pursuing universal generalization through larger datasets.